preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-11/README.md

 }
 ```

-This piece of code is limited by the serialized portion, which is the blokcking take on the blocking queue.
+This piece of code is limited by the serialized portion, which is the blocking take on the blocking queue.

 ## Example: serialization hidden in frameworks
 ![Blocking queue comparison](images/blocking-queue-comparison.png)